HR Masterclass Series: High-level HR strategy training workshops

 Citi’s Asia Pacific markets and securities services (MSS) business today announced the launch of the Maternity Matters programme, aimed at retaining more female employees post-maternity across its business.

-In a media statement, Citi revealed that the programme has already started in Hong Kong and Singapore and is planned for further roll out across the region in 2018.
+In a media statement, Citi revealed that the programme has already started in Hong Kong and Singapore and is planned to further roll out across the region in 2018.

 Citi Maternity Matters aims to support MSS employees during and after their maternity leave and complement the existing infrastructure in place to support working mothers at Citi already across the bank’s Asia Pacific network.